rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ked́+se+ńek
 kudo+so+nok

-The 1PL parse of the literary standard consists of the simple %ONOk affix, regardless of number, case or semantic notions entailed in the target-possessum.
-The %OmOk markers of the singular target-possessum, nominative, first attested by Gabelentz (1839: 253) are no longer of consequence in the standard language, although they are characteristic of the Kozlovka dialect, which in the mid 1920s had been forwarded as the basis of the literary norm (see contradictory information: contra Evsevʹev 1963 [1929]: 109; pro Bubrix 1930: 27.
-Personal information from 2004 indicates that Bubrix was probably right; in present day Kozlovka, Atyashevo, a %OmOk marker strategy is attestable for nominative possessa kudo+mok house_N+POSS-1PL>NOM.SG ‘our one house’).
+The 1PL parse of the literary standard consists of the simple -ONOk affix, regardless of number, case or semantic notions entailed in the target-possessum.
+The -OmOk markers of the singular target-possessum, nominative, first attested by Gabelentz (1839: 253) are no longer of consequence in the standard language, although they are characteristic of the Kozlovka dialect, which in the mid 1920s had been forwarded as the basis of the literary norm (see contradictory information: contra Evsevʹev 1963 [1929]: 109; pro Bubrix 1930: 27.
+Personal information from 2004 indicates that Bubrix was probably right; in present day Kozlovka, Atyashevo, a -OmOk marker strategy is attestable for nominative possessa kudo+mok house_N+POSS-1PL>NOM.SG ‘our one house’).
 The dative slot of the 1PL morphological paradigm is empty, but the functions generally attributed to the dative might be realized through lexical expression of adnominal person in combination with the definite dative, or ambiguous nominative/genitive morphological marking